 - Position applying for

-- Attach your answers to each question below (one paragraph per answer)
+- Attached word document with answers to each question below (one paragraph per answer)

 - Include and sign the Statement of Commitment